Has anyone turned in their absentee ballot votes or decided on each of the propositions 73-80 yet?

 Lastly, vote yes on 77.
 It is a blatant conflict of interest to have politicians draw the boundaries of the districts in which they run.
 Proposition 77 will allow independent judges to draw election districts instead of the politicians and allow voters to approve or reject those districts.

 The redistricting process in California is controlled entirely by entrenched politicians.
 Incumbent members of both political parties meet behind closed doors and agree to carve up the state into very safe districts that virtually assure the same party will always win in that district.

+Of the 153 congressional and state legislative races in November 2004, not a single seat changed parties.
+When there is no competition between the political parties, the public loses because legislators, who don?t have to compete for votes, don?t have to stay accountable to the people.
 Under our current gerrymandered legislative maps, districts are drawn in every conceivable shape in order to maximize partisan advantage for incumbents.
 The 23rd Congressional District is very narrow and stretches hundreds of miles down the California coast to take in coastal Democrats and leave out Republicans.
 The Sacramento Bee wrote that the district ?is so narrow in spots that a big tide could submerge it.?
 (2/20/05) According to the Wall Street Journal, the 23rd district has earned the nickname the ?ribbon of shame.?
 (3/11/05)